-7. If you are using one or more flat panel monitors in the Remote console, carry out auto-adjustment as described in the monitor's documentation.
-Sometimes, manual adjustment of clock and/or phase is also required for optimum results and minimization of jitter.
+7. If you are using one or more flat panel monitors in the remote consoles, carry out auto-adjustment as described in the monitor's documentation.
+Sometimes manual adjust of clock and/or phase is also required for optimum results and minimization of jitter.

-8. Optionally, fine-tune the LF equalization to remove 'black video smearing' - black smears to the right of large objects such as window title bars (see Figure 7).
+8. Optionally, fine-tune the LF equalization to remove 'black video smearing' - black smears to the right of large objects such as window title bars (see Figure 13).